Overseas pension transfers

 We get a surprising number of questions about this.
 There is sometimes confusion but the Republic of Ireland, Jersey, Guernsey and the Isle of Man are not part of the United Kingdom.
 Nor are any other further flung Crown dependencies such as the Falkland Islands.

-Are there any issues if they remain in the UK and transfer to a QROPS?
+Issues if the person remains in the UK and transfers their pension to a QROPS?

 When a pension or lump sum is paid to a UK resident from a QROPS, all of the pension income is chargeable to UK tax, in the same way as it would if it had been paid from a registered pension scheme.
 Any lump sum payments may be taxed as pension income depending on the tax rules that apply in the country the QROPS is registered.